The intrinsic formality of $E_n$-operads: The reduction to graph homology

 where $\SOp\GraphOp_n(k)$ is the summand of the module $\IOp\GraphOp_n(k)$ spanned by the graphs in which all external vertices have at least one incident edge.
 We have a similar statement for our other variants of the operad of graphs $\GraphOp_n^2$, $\FGraphOp_n$, and for the collection of internally connected graphs $\ICGOp_n$. \end{prop}

-\begin{proof} This proposition follows from an immediate visual inspection of the action of restriction operations on graphs. \end{proof}
+\begin{proof} This proposition follows from an immediate visual inspection of the action of restriction operators on graphs. \end{proof}

-\begin{rem}[The hairy graph complex] Let $\GraphOp_n'\subset\GraphOp_n$ be the collection consisting of connected graphs all of whose external vertices have valence one.
+\begin{rem}[The hairy graph complex] Let $\GraphOp_n'\subset\GraphOp_n$ be the symmetric collection consisting of connected graphs all of whose external vertices have valence one.
 Let $m\leq n$.
 The hairy graph complex $\HGCOp_{m n}$ is the dg-module of twisted invariants:

 together with the differential inherited from $\GraphOp_n'$.
-The elements of this module can be identified with formal sums of graphs $\alpha\in\GraphOp_n'(r)$ whose external vertices have one adjacent edge each (the ``hairs'' of the graph), as opposed to the internal vertices which are at least trivalent, and are made undistinguishable to each other.
-In what follows, we also consider a version of the hairy graph complex $\HGCOp_{m n}^2$ defined by starting with the operad $\GraphOp_n^2$ instead of $\GraphOp_n$.
-We have an embedding $\HGCOp_{m n}\subset\HGCOp_{m n}^2$, yielded by the obvious operad inclusion $\GraphOp_n\subset\GraphOp_n^2$.
+The elements of this module can be identified with formal sums of graphs $\alpha\in\GraphOp_n'(r)$ whose external vertices have one adjacent edge each (the ``hairs'' of the graph), and are made undistinguishable.
+In what follows, we just draw the hairs in the picture of such a graph, as we can omit to represent the univalent external vertex attach to each hair.